teppokoivula/MarkupMenu/README.md

 ]);
 ```

-Note: if you omit the root_page, site root page is used by default.
+Note: if you omit root_page, site root page is used by default.
 If you omit current_page, the menu
 will be rendered, but current (active) page won't be highlighted.

 ## Options